dev-plusplus/coding-docs/reactjs-conventions/state-management.md

   );
 }
 ```
-## USE CASE 2: REST API and Web Services (not for initial data loading)
+## USE CASE 2: REST API and Web Services: for initial data loading and based on user events

 The prefered way of performing requests to REST APIs or Web Services is to use the State Library and the actions tooling or the `usePromise` of the Hooks Library